Trail blazing

 Trail blazing or way marking is the practice of marking paths in outdoor recreational areas with signs or markings that follow each other at certain, though not necessarily exactly defined, distances and mark the direction of the trail.

 A blaze in the beginning meant "a mark made on a tree by slashing the bark" (The Canadian Oxford Dictionary).
 Originally a waymark was "any conspicuous object which serves as a guide to travellers; a landmark" (Oxford English Dictionary).

-There are several ways of marking trails, including paint, carvings, affixed markers, posts, flagging, cairns, and crosses, with paint being the most widely used.
+Today, paint (most prevalent), carvings, affixed markers, posts, flagging, cairns, and crosses, are commonly used.

+Blaze frequency and recognizability varies significantly.
+In some wilderness areas, such as those governed by the US Wilderness Act requiring that the land seem "untrammeled by man," blazes are kept to a minimum.
+Alternatively, highly utilized public areas, such as busy municipal, county, or state parks, will use frequent and highly visible blazes to maximize trail recognition.

 Types of signage

 Paint

 A painted marking of a consistent shape or shapes (often rectangular), dimension and colour or combination of colours is used along the trail route.
 The system by which blazes are used to signify turns and endpoints in trails (see below) strongly favors the use of paint blazes.

 European countries usually use systems of painted bars or shapes in more than one colour.
-The Central European Hiking Markers System uses three bars – usually one color in between two white bars, with different meanings attached to different colours – in a 10 cm x 10 cm square.
+The Czech Hiking Markers System uses three bars – usually one color in between two white bars, with different meanings attached to different colours – in a 10 cm x 10 cm square.
 Red is often used to mark difficult or summit trails.
 Arrows of similar design signal a change of direction.

 This system was first used in today's Czech Republic in May 1889, to mark a trail from the town of Štěchovice to a nearby spring.
 Today there are 42000 km of marked trails in the Czech Republic.
-This system is used also in Slovakia, Poland, Ukraine, Bulgaria, Georgia, Brazil and other countries.
+This system is used also in Slovakia, Ukraine, Croatia, Romania, Albania, Brazil, Philippines and Mongolia.
+Poland, Bulgaria and Georgia used very similar system.
 French, Italian, Austrian and Swiss trails use a similar system of white and coloured stripes.
 Slovenia, Croatia and other former members of Yugoslavia use Knafelc trail blaze.

 In the United States and Canada, a single colour is used, usually white, red, blue or yellow.
 Trails in South Africa are often marked by yellow footprints painted on trees and rocks.

+In Israel, trails are marked by three stripes.
+A painted stripe surrounded by two white stripes can indicate length with black, green, blue, or red representing short (<10 km) trails, and purple or orange representing longer trails (60 to 100 km).
+In addition, some trails are represented by specific colour combinations such as the Golan Trail (white, blue, green), the Jerusalem Trail (blue, gold, blue), and the Israel National Trail (white, blue, orange).

 Blazes may also be painted on obvious rock surfaces or on posts set into the ground (or on utility poles, fences, or other handy surfaces) where the trail follows a road or goes through fields and meadows.